GXiang314/python_highway_crawer/README.md

 If you encounter any issues:

-1. Ensure you're using the correct Python version
+1. Ensure Chrome and ChromeDriver are properly installed
-2. Check that all dependencies are installed
+2. Check that all dependencies are installed correctly
 3. Verify your internet connection
-4. Check the logs for detailed error messages
+4. Ensure the THSR website is accessible
+5. Check for website structure changes that might affect the crawler

 ## License